nechemiaseif/MyArrayList/README.md

 # MyArrayList
-My own generic implementation of the List class, using an array backing
+My own generic implementation of Java's List interface, using an array backing